article_12

 What About Cryodenervation?

-Cryodenervation is a treatment by extremely deep cold needle used to destroy the nerves that transmit pain from the damaged facets in order to treat the problem permanently rather than just providing a temporary relief.
-It’s also one of the best treatments available to treat facet syndrome.
-It takes very little time and allows patients to return to their normal life and activities quickly.
+Cryodenervation is a treatment that uses extreme cold to freeze and destroy the nerves transmitting pain from damaged facet joints.
+This procedure addresses the underlying issue in a lasting way rather than merely providing temporary relief.
+It is considered one of the most effective treatments available for facet joint syndrome.
+The procedure is quick and allows patients to return to their normal activities shortly afterward.

 The Advantages of Cryodenervation